Introduction

 In the current e-commerce environment, many merchants find themselves caught in a cycle of high-velocity acquisition that often yields diminishing returns.
 When the cost to acquire a new customer begins to rival or even exceed the initial profit from a single sale, the focus must shift from simply filling the top of the funnel to securing the foundation of the business.
 This foundation is built on two distinct but deeply interconnected disciplines: customer experience and customer success.
 While these terms are frequently used interchangeably in boardrooms and marketing meetings, confusing them can lead to strategic gaps that allow your most valuable shoppers to slip through the cracks.

-The primary purpose of this article is to clarify what is the difference between customer experience and customer success and, more importantly, to show how a unified approach to both can transform a struggling storefront into a retention powerhouse.
+The primary purpose of this article is to clarify what is the difference between customer success and customer experience and, more importantly, to show how a unified approach to both can transform a struggling storefront into a retention powerhouse.
+According to recent TSIA benchmark statistics on CS/CX team prevalence, mature organizations are increasingly separating these functions to ensure both emotional satisfaction and functional value are delivered.
 We will explore the nuances of how shoppers perceive your brand versus how they achieve their goals with your products.
 By understanding these differences, you can better allocate your resources, streamline your technology stack, and build a more resilient brand.
 At Growave, we believe that turning retention into a growth engine requires a clear-eyed view of the entire customer journey, which is why we have built a unified retention system designed to support every interaction from the first click to the thousandth purchase.

 The thesis of our discussion is simple: while customer experience focuses on how a customer feels throughout their entire journey with your brand, customer success ensures they achieve the specific outcomes they desire from your products.
 Only by mastering both can a merchant create the kind of sustainable loyalty that drives long-term profitability.